vmware/vic-product/docs/user_doc/vic_app_dev/deploy_single_containervm.md

 COPY sample.war /usr/local/bin/webapps
 CMD /usr/sbin/sshd && catalina.sh run
 ```
 So this is not a recommended approach.
 Try running `docker stop` and it will timeout and eventually kill the container.
-This is not a problem exclusive to VIC engine, this is a general problem with container images.
+This is not a problem exclusive to vSphere Integrated Containers Engine, this is a general problem with container images.

 A much simpler approach is to run sshd using `docker exec` once the container is started: